-Venus in the Kitchen, or love’s cookery book, suggest wild birds, including turkey, can be presented in a number of aphrodisiac presentations.
-To maintain an appropriate zinc content in you system for sexual health–zinc is necessary for good blood flow, which is necessary for orgasm–a diet that includes lean meats such as turkey at least twice weekly is recommended.
-(Of course, although Venus in the Kitchen touts wild birds, farmed turkey also offers this nutritional boost.
-Health food advocates recommend choosing organic birds because they generally have higher nutritional value.)
+Venus in the Kitchen, or love’s cookery book, suggests wild birds, including turkey, can be presented in a number of aphrodisiac presentations.
+You see, to maintain an appropriate zinc content in you system for sexual health–zinc is necessary for good blood flow, which is necessary for orgasm–a diet that includes lean meats such as poultry at least twice weekly is recommended.
+Here’s more on turkey benefits–some might surprise you!

 What kind of turkey should you buy?